-Dashboards make it easy to visualize and understand your data.
-They often measure performance data in tables, charts, and maps.
+Whenever you need to monitor your company’s overall health, it’s best to use a dashboard to monitor all the key performance indicators (KPIs) and data points.
+They make it easy to visualize and understand your data and often measure performance data in tables, charts, and maps.

 Dashboards help you stay focused on the metrics that matter to your business.
 They are the best way to analyze company performance and spot problems that need to be addressed.

-Dashboards effectively visualize complex data in simple charts, tables, or maps.
+Dashboards effectively take complex data and visualize them in bite-sized charts, tables, or maps.
 Data visualizations are crucial for understanding and readability.

 Dashboards put all the information you need in one place.
 You can view key metrics without wasting time navigating across different systems, tools, and data sources.

 Dashboards give other people access to important data.
-Team members can share KPIs with others from desktop and mobile devices.
-Managers can grant public and private access to view different levels of information.
+Team members can share KPIs with others from desktop and mobile devices, and managers can grant public and private access to view different levels of information.

 The more you know about how your business is performing, the better chance you have to stay on track.
-Dashboards help spot issues or potential problems early, giving you the opportunity to take a closer look and adjust strategy.
+Dashboards help spot issues or potential problems early on, giving you the opportunity to take a closer look and adjust strategy.